September 24th - clubs will host booths on campus where you can speak to current members and learn about their activities.

 Each instructor will pass out a packet called a syllabus for their class.
 This packet contains information such as course expectations, grading scales and important due dates.

-Grab your syllabus for each course and a planning tool such as your academic planner, a desk calendar or an electronic calendar.
+Grab your syllabi for each course and a planning tool such as your academic planner, a desk calendar or an electronic calendar.

 Mark your calendar with all deadlines from your courses for the whole quarter (assignments, exams, finals).